Venser512/android-demo-app/ViT4MNIST/README.md

 IF you have troubles with running App, try check JDK version (need 11 for successful run) (Android Studio > Settings > Bulid.Execution.Deployment > Bulid Tools > Gradle > Gradle JDK)

+P.S.
+It works at Android 11.
+For other Android versions, may be, you need other versions of enviroment.

 -----------------------------------------------------------------------------
 # Vision Transformer with ImageNet and MNIST on Android